Kinds of types in Scala

 Classes

-In mathematics class came to life as a generalization of sets.
+In mathematics, classes came to life as a generalization of sets.
 In set theory, we build sets inductively from smaller elements.
 We cannot say about the set of all sets, as it cannot be built in such way.
 But what if we had another way of grouping objects, e.g. by some predicate?

 A class is such group of objects for which some predicate (an indicator function, we could say) returns true.

-Because class does not has to be set, we can talk e.g. about class of all sets.
+Because a class does not have to be a set, we can talk e.g. about the class of all sets.

-Programming languages borrowed word class exactly from this concept.
-If we think about it, in all languages that has classes, it is basically a specification of a type/set of instances, where each member must have some set of properties and methods.
+Programming languages borrowed the word class exactly from this concept.
+If we think about it, in all languages that have classes, it is basically a specification of a type/set of instances, where each member must have some set of properties and methods.
 It is true for:

-- or prototype-based (like JavaScript, where question does it have a property/methods? is extended to does it or its prototype-object have a property/method?).
+• or prototype-based (like JavaScript, where the question does it have a property/methods? is extended to does it or its prototype-object have a property/method?).

-Of course, in Scala, a class (and subclass) create a new type (and subtype).
+Of course, in Scala, a class (and subclass) creates a new type (and subtype).
 Same can be said about traits.

 Unit